ovh/docs/pages/platform/network-services/configuration-03-change-mtu-size/guide.en-gb.md

 +---------------------------+--------------------------------------+
 ```

-### Step 3: Setting new MTU size
+### Step 3: Setting the new MTU size

-To modify the MTU size via the OpenStack CLI
+- Using the OpenStack CLI:

 ```bash
 openstack network set --mtu 1500 <networkid>
 ```

-To change the MTU size using the OpenStack API
+- Using the OpenStack API:

 ```bash
 TOKEN=$(openstack token issue -c id -f value) curl -s -H "X-Auth-Token: $TOKEN" -H "Content-Type: application/json"  -H "Accept: application/json" -X PUT -d '{"network": {"mtu": 1500}}' https://network.compute.<region>.cloud.ovh.net/v2.0/networks/<networkid>
 ```

-### Step 4: Verify the changes
+### Step 4: Verifying the changes

-Show private network parameters to verify change is applied
+Display the private network parameters to verify that the change is applied:

 ```bash
 openstack network show <network>
 ```

-### Step 5: Restart the services
+### Step 5: Restarting the services

-Updating the mtu value for an existing network with instances plugged into it requires either a hard reboot of those instances with port in this network:
+Updating the MTU value for an existing network with instances plugged into it requires a hard reboot of those instances which have a port in this network:

-<br> - Public cloud instances
+- Public cloud instances
-<br> - Managed Kubernetes Node(s) if you [use a custom gateway deployed in vRack with a Managed Kubernetes cluster](https://help.ovhcloud.com/csm/fr-managed-kubernetes-k8s-vrack-k8s-custom-gateway?id=kb_article_view&sysparm_article=KB0056027) .
+- Managed Kubernetes Node(s) if you [use a custom gateway deployed in vRack with a Managed Kubernetes cluster](/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway).

 ## Go further